-One of the big challenges in a distributed enterprise is giving users consistent, fast access to shared file data across sites.
-You can either centralize data and throw bandwidth, expensive MPLS connections, and WAN optimization at the problem, or try replicating data between sites.
-Both approaches have drawbacks, and neither solves the problem:
+Modern, global enterprises are challenged with giving users consistent, fast access to shared file data across sites.
+They can either centralize data and throw bandwidth, expensive network connections, and WAN optimization at the problem, or try replicating data between sites.
+Both approaches have drawbacks, and neither solves the problem.

-- If you centralize the data: Performance for users in your headquarters is fast, but users in other offices end up waiting 20 minutes or more for files to open over the network.
-This often leads users to fall back on emailing or copying files.
+Performance for users in your headquarters is fast, but users in other offices waste time waiting for files to open over the network.
+The result is project delays and lost productivity.

-- If you replicate or copy the data: Performance is good at all offices since the data is local, but you end up with multiple copies of files that have to be merged later.
-Data integrity issues are inevitable with this approach.
+Performance is good at all offices since the data is local, but you end up with multiple versions of files that have to be merged later.
+Data corruption issues are inevitable with this approach.

 What is Distributed File Locking?